-- Coordinate the Continuous Improvement and Monitoring System (CIMS), focused monitoring activities (state-verified desk audits, state-verified self reviews, and on-site visits) and approval of local education agency and intermediate school district corrective action plans in response to findings of noncompliance.
+- Coordinate the Catamaran system, focused monitoring activities (state-verified desk audits, state-verified self-reviews, and on-site visits) and approval of local education agency and intermediate school district corrective action plans in response to findings of noncompliance.

 - Coordinate the collection, reporting, and validation of student and personnel data for required federal special education reports.